EstebanGZam/devops/terraform/workshop-1/README.md

 This first part of the exercise was carried out based on the repository available at the following URL:
 `https://github.com/ChristianFlor/azfunction-tf.git`.

-The implementation is based on a set of Terraform files that define the resources in Azure.
+The implementation is based on a set of Terraform files that define the resources in Azure (can be found in the `azfunction-tf` folder).
 An educational Azure subscription will be used, so it is necessary to define the subscription key in a `terraform.tfvars` file (This key is obtained through the command `az account show`).